Want to update your old light fixture inexpensively? Take inspiration from this DIY Brass Swing Lamp Tutorial!

 Last week my husband made me a gorgeous Brass Swing Lamp!
 I had a lot of requests for a how-to, so I made my hubby sit down and write a list of all the supplies (Item Numbers) you will need and what to do with them!
-This DIY requires some knowledge in electrical and specialized tools, so if you are unfamiliar with either of these, be sure to ask a friend (or husband) to give you a hand.
+This DIY requires some knowledge of electrical and specialized tools, so if you are unfamiliar with either of these, be sure to ask a friend (or husband) to give you a hand.
 I know you will love the end product!

 Complete part list found at grandbrass.com (except part #4, which can be found at a local hardware store):